Toronto West (provincial electoral district): Boundaries evolution

-The riding was re-formed in 1894.
-In the second incarnation, the boundaries were Lake Ontario to the south between Palmerston Avenue in the east and the city limits in the west.
-The northern boundary was the city limits which was formed by the Grand Trunk Railway right-of-way.
+In 1894, the city was distributed to four electoral districts.
+By that time Toronto had further annexed a number of communities, including Parkdale and Brockton in the west side of the city.
+Accordingly, the 1894 incarnation of Toronto West covered territory that were further west from the city core, with boundaries defined as Lake Ontario to the south between Palmerston Avenue in the east and the city limits in the west.
+The northern boundary was the city limits, which was formed by the Grand Trunk Railway right-of-way.